DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/closewindow.md

 Parameter | Type | Description
 --------- | ---- | ------------
 window *(optional)* | Window | The window you want to close.
-If this parameter is omitted, the currently active window is closed.
+If this parameter is omitted, the currently active window is selected.

 > You can not close the last remaining window, or windows with open children.